ontodev/valve.rs/README.md

 #### The rule table

 In addition to the table table, the column table, and the datatype table, it is also possible (but optional) to configure a table of type 'rule', or a rule table.
-When it is configured, the rule table configuration is normally stored in a file called 'rule.tsv', though in principle any filename may be used as long as the **type** field corresponding to the filename is set to 'rule in [the table table](#the-table-table).
+When it is configured, the rule table configuration is normally stored in a file called 'rule.tsv', though in principle any filename may be used as long as the **type** field corresponding to the filename is set to 'rule' in [the table table](#the-table-table).

 The rule table is used to define a number of rules of the following form: